tlverse/causalglm/README.md

 ## What is causalglm?

-causalglm is an R package for robust generalized linear models and interpretable causal inference for heterogeneous (or conditional) treatment effects.
-Specifically, causalglm very significantly relaxes the assumptions needed for useful causal estimates and correct inference by employing semi and nonparametric models and adaptive machine-learning through targeted maximum likelihood estimation (TMLE) (van der Laan, Rose, 2011), while still robustly utilizing user-specified parametric forms for the conditional estimands and thus allowing for interpretable inference.
-Because of this, `causalglm` methods can (and often do in real-world settings) significantly reduce bias relative to conventional fully parametric methods like `glm`, and the cost in variance/confidence-interval-width is negligible.
+causalglm is an R package for robust generalized linear working models and interpretable causal inference for heterogeneous (or conditional) treatment effects.
+Specifically, causalglm very significantly relaxes the assumptions needed for useful causal estimates and correct inference by employing semi and nonparametric models and adaptive machine-learning through targeted maximum likelihood estimation (TMLE) (van der Laan, Rose, 2011).
+By viewing user-specified parametric forms for the conditional estimands as approximations, `causalglm`  allows for interpretable coefficient-based conditional inference while still maximally adjusting for confounding (ensuring that the parametric approximations are truly causal).
+Because of this, `causalglm` methods can (and often do in real-world settings) significantly reduce bias and improve inference relative to conventional fully parametric methods like `glm`, and the cost in variance/confidence-interval-width is negligible.
 As another consequence, causalglm can be used in high dimensional settings and provides valid inference even when adaptive variable selection is used with, for example, the LASSO.
 See the writeup causalglm.pdf for a more theoretical overview of the methods implemented in this package.
 Also see the vignette for an overview of all the functionalities of causalglm.

 Throughout the development of causalglm, we greatly focused on making this package and all its methods as easy to use and understand as possible.
 Our goal is that this package can be used by a wide audience including amateurs, practioners, statisticians, causal-inference experts and nonexperts.

 The statistical data-structure used throughout this package is `O = (W,A,Y)` where `W` represents a random vector of baseline (pretreatment) covariates/confounders, `A` is a binary, categorical or continuous treatment assignment, and `Y` is some outcome variable.
 For marginal structural models, we also consider a subvector `V \subset W` that represents a subset of baseline variables that are of interest.

-The estimands supported by causalglm are
+`causalglm` supports causal working-model-based estimands for the

 1. Conditional average treatment effect (CATE) for arbitrary outcomes: `E[Y|A=a,W] - E[Y|A=0,W]` (categorical and continuous treatments)
 2. Conditional odds ratio (OR) for binary outcomes: `{P(Y=1|A=1,W)/P(Y=0|A=1,W)} / {P(Y=1|A=0,W)/P(Y=0|A=0,W)}` (binary treatments and continuous treatments)